Cluster read/write issues

 - Go to the Monitoring page.

-- Find the problem resource: its chart will be approaching or will have crossed the boundary.
+- Find the resource in question: its chart will be approaching or crossing the limit.

 - Select the other hosts from the drop-down list and check them as well.

-- Check the virtual machine or the server running the application connecting to your database for available resources.
+- Check the VM or the server running the application connecting to your database for available resources.